Move Empower Concierge Physical Therapy Austin TX

 • Lay your baby onto their side and pull their hips or knees close to your hips.
 Try your best to position your baby so their ear, shoulder, and hip are in one line, which helps with milk flow.

-Firstly, sit in a firm upright chair instead of a soft couch.
+• Sit in a firm upright chair instead of a soft couch.
 If seated on a sofa, use a small pillow behind your back to promote an upright posture.
 This approach, often recommended by doctors and chiropractors, ensures that the weight distribution on your body, particularly your knee and foot, is optimal, thus preventing any possible injury.

-The fourth piece of advice is to try and get some sleep.
+• Try and get some sleep.
 While that is often much easier said than done for new mothers, try your best to rest when the baby is sleeping.
 This sleep will give your body a chance to repair and heal, as well-maintained health is paramount.

 FREE REPORT: